kasbuunk/llm-bucket/prompt.md

 - Declarative Intent: model *what* over *how*
 - Resilience via Replay: recovery & auditing by replaying events
 - Composable Services: small, focused units collaborating by messages
+- Comments: why, not what, ending with a period

 ---